 The highest benefit is derived from observations available in near real-time; NWP centres derive more benefit from observational data, particularly continuously generated asynoptic data (e.g. polar orbiting satellite data), the earlier they are received, with a goal of less than 30 minutes' delay for observations of geophysical quantities that vary rapidly in time.
-RARS has brought us closer to this goal.
-However most centres can derive some benefit from data that is up to 6 hours old.
+DBNet has brought us closer to this goal for large parts of the globe.
+However most global NWP centres can derive some benefit from data that is up to 6 hours old.

-In general, conventional observations have limited horizontal resolution and coverage, but high accuracy and vertical resolution.
+In general, conventional profiling observations (e.g. radiosondes) have limited horizontal resolution and coverage, but high accuracy and vertical resolution.
+Unrivalled, excellent vertical resolution is provided by those radiosonde stations that now report high-resolution data.
 Satellite sounding data provide very good horizontal resolution and coverage but limited vertical resolution, and they are more difficult to interpret unambiguously and use effectively.
 Both conventional observations and satellite observations contribute significantly to the accuracy of NWP.
-Single in situ observations over the ocean or from remote land areas can occasionally be of vital importance.
-Also, a baseline network of in situ observations are more important in some areas than in others; it is desirable to make more accurate analyses in areas where forecast errors grow rapidly, e.g. baroclinic zones and in areas of intense convection.
+Single in situ observing stations from islands or from remote land areas can be of vital importance.
+Also, a baseline network of in situ observations is currently necessary for calibrating the use of satellite data.
+Observations are more important in some areas than in others; it is desirable to make more accurate analyses in areas where forecast errors grow rapidly, e.g. baroclinic zones and in areas of intense convection.

-Recent developments on coupled forecasting systems indicate the benefits of coupling sea ice and atmosphere for the NWP forecasts.
-The timely initialization of the sea-ice and ocean data therefore needs to be considered.
-There is a trend towards merging the medium range with the extended range (30-60 days).
-It is likely that operational implementations of these systems will use the same ocean and sea initial conditions, and therefore the data needs are common for the two forecast ranges.
+Recent developments on coupled forecasting systems indicate the benefits of coupling ocean and sea ice models with the atmosphere for the NWP forecasts.
+The timely initialization of the sea-ice and ocean therefore needs to be considered.
+Nowadays the same coupled atmosphere-land-wave-seaice-ocean model is used for the medium and extended range (30-60 days) forecasts.
+Some operational implementations of NWP use the same ocean and seaice initial conditions for all time ranges and therefore the data needs are becoming more common for the medium and longer forecast ranges.